|

 one, developers can configure framework programmatically.
 Also some

-or LogListener
+Formatter or LogListener implementations can

 require some programming work to be performed.
-As MoMELog
+As MoMELog logging

 framework is intended to be used at development time and by developers, it is